Daniel Finkelstein: Career

+Politics

 SDP

 Between 1981 and 1988, Finkelstein was a member of the Social Democratic Party (SDP), becoming Chair of the Young Social Democrats on the defection of his predecessor Keith Toussaint to the Conservative Party during the 1983 general election campaign.
 Subsequently, he was elected youth representative on its National Committee and selected as a parliamentary candidate for Brent East at the 1987 general election.
 At around this time, Finkelstein became a close ally and adviser to David Owen, the SDP leader.
 When the merger with the Liberal Party was proposed, Finkelstein was among the leading opponents and refused to join the merged party, instead following Owen into the 'continuing' SDP.
 After Owen had announced his resignation from politics in 1992, Finkelstein was the spokesman for a group of young SDP members who joined the Conservatives.

 Think tanks

 Before working for the Conservative Party, Finkelstein was Director of a think-tank, the Social Market Foundation, for three years.
 During his period with the SMF, the organisation brought New York police commissioner Bill Bratton to London, for the first time introducing UK politicians to the new strategies being used there.

 Finkelstein formerly sat on the Board of Governors of the Gatestone Institute, a far-right think-tank known for publishing anti-Muslim articles.
 In a series of tweets in 2018, Finkelstein explained that he "didn't initially accept the critics' characterisation of (Gatestone)", that he thought they'd done "valuable" work, but that he eventually withdrew from the position due to 'the volume' of Gatestone publications he disagreed with.
 He acknowledged that his failure to do so earlier was "worthy of criticism".

-In 2018 he became chairman of the new think-tank Onward, whose mission is to renew the centre right for the next generation.
+In 2018, he became chairman of the new think-tank Onward, whose mission is to renew the centre right for the next generation.

 Conservative Party

-Between 1995 and 1997 Finkelstein was Director of the Conservative Research Department and in that capacity advised Prime Minister John Major and attended meetings of the Cabinet when it sat in political session.
+Between 1995 and 1997, Finkelstein was Director of the Conservative Research Department and in that capacity advised Prime Minister John Major and attended meetings of the Cabinet when it sat in political session.
 Finkelstein became among the earliest advocates of the 'modernisation' of the Conservative Party, laying out the principles of change in a series of speeches and columns in The Times.

-Between 1997 and 2001 he was political adviser to the Leader of the Opposition William Hague and, together with George Osborne, Secretary to the Shadow Cabinet.
+Between 1997 and 2001, he was political adviser to the Leader of the Opposition William Hague and, together with George Osborne, Secretary to the Shadow Cabinet.

-In the 2001 election Finkelstein was the unsuccessful Conservative parliamentary candidate in Harrow West.
+In the 2001 election, Finkelstein was the unsuccessful Conservative parliamentary candidate in Harrow West.

+In March 2025, Finkelstein was appointed a trustee of the British Museum.